-The house, full of Dutch-inspired delights, has reopened once more, with more rooms open than last year as changes following the major conservation work to the roof continue.
+The house, full of Dutch-inspired delights, has re-opened with more rooms open than last year as changes following the major conservation work to the roof continue.

 You're invited to step inside the world of colonial administrator William Blathwayt and learn more about life in the 17th Century.

-Once you arrive at the large white doors on the West Terrace, you'll be welcomed into the large former home of Mr Blathwayt and his wife Mary.
-You'll get a flavour, literally if you like, of what life was like as you'll get to enjoy a sample of 17th-century hot chocolate as you exit via the Green house.
+As you enter through the large white doors on the West Terrace, you'll be welcomed into the large former home of Mr Blathwayt and his wife Mary.
+You'll get a flavour, literally if you like, of what life was like as you enjoy a sample of 17th-century hot chocolate as you exit via the Green House.

 What is new this year?